python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

-# Generate a signal using URH 📻
+# <!-- pandoc-only LSA 3: --> Generate a signal using URH 📻

 ### Modulation settings